ayusharma/medical_project/readme.md

 ### medical_project
 ***

-A system to prescribe the medicine for general symptoms is the the 2nd year undergraduate college project which is developed in PHP and mysql databases.
-You can see live it on mp.pixelcount.net
+A system to prescribe the medicine for general symptoms is the 2nd year undergraduate college project which is developed in PHP and mysql databases.
+You can see it live on mp.pixelcount.net
 or www.pixelcount.net/mp/index.html

 ### Technology Used